nathanielsandberg/QuickNode_Writing_Assessment/READMe.md

 You can now use the example code to work with your API locally or deploy the code to a server to create a public API.
 You may want to secure your API with some authorization before making it public.
-You can now have multiple systems use one API as the single source of truth to give your interoperability and to make your information easier to maintain.
+You can now have multiple systems use one API as the single source of truth to give you interoperability across systems and to make your transactions easier to maintain.